-For our Mesh Bag Vest, we have taken concepts from our Day Trip Pack Vest and our Mesh Vest, and combined them to create our Mesh Bag Vest.
-This vest addresses the need for a lightweight air breathing vest that has the ability to carry items such as water bottles.
+For our Mesh Bag Vest, we have taken concepts from both our Day Trip Pack Vest and our Mesh Vest, and combined them to create our New Mesh Bag Vest.
+This vest addresses the need for a lightweight breathable vest that also has the ability to carry many items.

 The Mesh Bag Vest has two side bags made from thick mesh.
 On top of the vest is a foam padded back plate with handle, clear vinyl ID Hook and Loop closing pocket and a small solid fabric zippered pouch for small items such as car keys, cell phone, or a pill bottle.
 The front chest strap has double slides on it for extra adjustment and there are two adjustable girth straps to keep the packs in place.
 All three straps are able to open with attached side release buckles.